coder/modules/vault-token/README.md

    ```shell
    vault token create -policy="read-coder-secrets"
    ```
-3. Copy the generated and use in your template.
+3. Copy the generated token and use in your template.

 ## Examples